 If you're a fan of flavorful Mediterranean food and want to sample creamy, fragrant sauces, fresh salads, soft pita, and a juicy gyro meat plate, you've come to the right place.

-Urban Pita is a great lunch-time or late-night spot with swift service in a fast-casual environment.
+Urban Pita is a great lunchtime or late-night spot with swift service in a fast-casual environment.

 For more information, visit urbanpitaaz.com.

 Just a few minutes from downtown, 5 Points Market & Restaurant offers a menu of fresh and delicious samplings.
 5 Points is the perfect place for Sunday brunch, or a quick breakfast or lunch throughout the workday.
 Make sure to sample the Smoked Salmon Benedict and the freshly-squeezed juices.
 They're also now open for dinner on certain days.

 For more information, visit 5pointstucson.com.